open-life-science/open-life-science.github.io/_posts/2023-12-07-Latin-American-students-drive-innovation-with-open-data.md

   url: https://github.com/camachoreina
 ---

-_This blog post was original shared by Software Sustainability Institute, and found [here](https://www.software.ac.uk/blog/hackathon-co-afina-2023-latin-american-students-drive-innovation-open-data), as authored by R. Camacho Toro, Y. Briceño and A. Martínez._
+_This blog post was originally shared by Software Sustainability Institute, and can be found [here](https://www.software.ac.uk/blog/hackathon-co-afina-2023-latin-american-students-drive-innovation-open-data), as authored by R. Camacho Toro, Y. Briceño and A. Martínez._

 Fueled by adrenaline and a shared passion for innovation, seventy-eight university students from across Latin America converged virtually for the second edition of the [Co-Afina hackathon](https://laconga.redclara.net/hackathon/#/).
 Armed with open data and computational tools, these bright minds tackled real-world challenges related to the environment, citizenship, and education, showcasing their skills, motivation and collaborative spirit.